transceptor-technology/dutycalls.me.docs/docs/getting-started.md

 ### What is a source?

 A source is literally the source from where you receive notifications.
 It is probably the system that you want to connect to DutyCalls.
 You do not actually have to connect your system to DutyCalls, as it uses a REST API.
 But you must indicate what you are going to send.
-Notifications can of course be sent in any format and DutyCalls not how he should interpret these notifications.
+Notifications can be sent in any format and DutyCalls needs to now how it should interpret these notifications.
+So a source is actually a mapping between DutyCalls and another system.

 To add a source you have to go to the sources page, click here on the **Add source** button.